dipkasyap/DGLocalization/README.md

 # DGLocalisation
 # How to use
 1. Drag DGLocalisation folder to your project.
-2. Create a new file of type string from file -> new -> resources -> string file
+2. Create a new file of type string from file -> new -> resources -> string file  name it exactly ** Localizable.string **
+3. The tile localizable.string will be holding all the translation of your app (see on demo app for more information.)
-3. Localize your app from  project -> info -> Localizations, add the language to which you are localizing your app.
+4. Localize your app from  project -> info -> Localizations, add the language to which you are localizing your app.
+5. create instance of Let dDLocalization = DGLocalisation() and access like
+Let someConvertedText = constant.customLocalizedString("KSomeText", comment: "lbl") as String

 #Licence